bcwik9/FFXIAngler/README.md

 - Run the bot with `py main.py` or `python3 main.py`
   - You may have to install dependencies such as `pip install pyyaml`
+  - If FFXI is not doing anything, you may have to run the script as an administrator.
+Open your command terminal using "Run as an administrator" then run the script.

 - Bot requires the FFXI window to be in focus (ie. you can't run this in the background)